 There are many ways you can get to the Everest Base Camp.
 The distance varies with the trail you choose to take.
 We will be here discussing the major and most popular route we take.
 You will cover approximately 6-7 km distance on average while walking about 4/5 hours a day.
 However, the distance you can cover varies according to the time, place and situation.

 There are many factors that affect the distance you cover in a single day.
 In the case of Everest Base Camp Trekking, you have to trek on high altitudes for several days.
 Thus, it becomes a major issue while trekking.
 You need to optimize the distance you cover according to the altitude you are trekking in order to avoid altitude sickness.
 The higher you go, the lesser the distance you cover becomes.

 If your body shows any sign of altitude sickness, you need to take a rest to acclimatize your body or try to minimize the distance you cover.
-Walking for only a few hours a day and enjoying the heavenly landscapes, interreacting with local people and exploring their culture is the best way to make your trip great.
+Walking for only a few hours a day and enjoying the heavenly landscapes, interacting with local people, and exploring their culture is the best way to make your trip great.

 Everest Base Camp Trek Route

 Among the many ways that lead to Everest Base Camp, 13 days Everest Base Camp Trekking Package is the most popular one.
 However, all trekkings start from Lukla after the plane flight from Kathmandu to Lukla.

 Starting from Lukla, the trail passes through Phakding, Namchebajar, Tengboche, Dingboche, Lobuche Gorakshep, and finally to the Everest Base Camp.
 While returning back you can follow the same route as before or take a slightly different route to get to Namche.
 While taking a different route, you will have to cross Pheriche and Phrotse from Gorakshep instead of Lobuche, Tengboche, and Dingboche.
 From Namche bazaar, you again follow the previous route to come back to Lukla and where the trekking route ends.